 Expect influencers to earn anywhere from $50 per promotion to thousands of dollars per campaign.

-If you’re up for a part-time or full-time job with fixed schedules, you can turn your Pinterest hobby into a full-blown VA (virtual assist) job.
+If you’re up for a part-time or full-time job with fixed schedules, you can turn your Pinterest knowledge into a full-blown virtual assistant (VA) job.

 How much can you make?